PMizz13/ma-browser-card/README.md

 - Browse up to 500 albums, artists, tracks, playlists and radio stations
 - Global search across your entire library from any view
 - Favourited radio stations from Music Assistant
-- Recently played, recently added and discover sections on the home screen
+- Recently played, recently added and discover sections on the home screen (MA token required)
 - Click any album or track to play immediately
 - Right-click for Play now / Shuffle play / Play next / Add to queue
-- Full queue view with artwork - click the now-playing artwork to open
+- Full queue view with artwork - click the now-playing artwork to open (MA token required)
 - Shuffle and repeat controls
 - Volume slider
-- Album art with lazy loading - no performance impact on large libraries
+- Album art with loaded as needed - no performance impact on large libraries
 - Library caching for instant navigation after first load
+- Adjustable sidebar size and layout
+- Fits to your theme
+- Party mode for queueing up tracks

 ## Requirements